AIGText/Glyph-ByT5/README.md

 For a detailed guide on Glyph-SDXL and Glyph-SDXL-v2 inference, see [this folder](inference/).

+For a detailed guide on Glyph-ByT5 alignment pretraining, see [this folder](pretraining/).

 ## :mailbox_with_mail: Citation
 If you find this code useful in your research, please consider citing: